Aping out of gorilla token, digital dollar Biden its time... and more By Cointelegraph - Up News Info

 Memecoin culture clash

-Feed the gorillas token, or FEG, was a source of drama after memes were posted of Chinese president Xi Jinping.
+Feed Every Gorilla (FEG) was a source of drama after memes were posted of Chinese President Xi Jinping.
 The token claims to use its revenue to take care of gorillas and had been gaining attention among animal-related tokens, amassing a market cap of over $1 billion.
-Some Chinese community members found the meme offensive, and after not finding support from the team, began to abandon the project.
-The incident went viral and Chinese CeFi exchanges, including OKEx and Gate responded by delisting the token.
-The FEG price dropped around 75%, before rebounding slightly on May 13.
+Some Chinese community members found the memes offensive and, after not finding support from the team, began to abandon the project.
+The incident went viral, and Chinese centralized exchanges, including OKEx and Gate.io, responded by delisting the token.
+FEG’s price dropped around 75% before rebounding slightly on Thursday.

 Unbanking the banked